costajob/thron/README.md

 * error: the error message, if any, returned by the API

 ### Dynamic Entities
-Some of the Thron APIs retun a JSON representation of an entity.
+Some of the Thron APIs return a JSON representation of an entity.
 I have initially considered wrapping each entity into its own PORO object, but gave up after few days since the quality of the returned entities is very large.
-I opted instead to return a sub-class of the OpenStruct object: it has the same dynamic behaviour of the OpenStruct and add some sugar features:
+I opted instead to wrap returned data into a sub-class of the OpenStruct object, having the same dynamic behaviour while adding some sugar features:
 * it converts the lower-camel-case parameters into (more rubesque) snake-case
 * it does recursive mapping of nested attributes
 * it converts time and date values to appropriate Ruby objects